Q. What causes traffic noise?

 Q. What is an impacted location?

-A. Any sensitive outdoor human use activity area that is predicted to have a design year traffic noise level of 66 decibels (A-weighted for human hearing) or greater.
+A. Any sensitive outdoor human use activity area that is predicted to have a future design year traffic noise level of 66 decibels (A-weighted for human hearing) or greater.

 Q. Why was the impact level set at 66 dBA?